-While the costs of providing assets and services differs from council to council according to the needs and expectations of their respective communities, we normally use the Local Government Price Index (LGPI) as a benchmark for monitoring the cost of services we provide.
+While the costs of providing assets and services differs from council to council according to the needs and expectations of their respective communities, we use the Local Government Price Index (LGPI) as a benchmark for monitoring the cost of services we provide.
 This is similar to the Consumer Price Index (CPI), but monitors price changes in goods and materials that are specifically relevant to local government.
-Given the current climate, for the 2020-21 Annual Business Plan the rates have been capped at 1.9% incorporating the 0.8% increase due to the waste levy.
+The annual LGPI for 2018 - 19 was 1.6%.
+On this basis, for the purposes of this draft Annual Business Plan, the rates have provisionally been capped at 2.4% incorporating the December 19/20 quarter and the 0.8% increase due to the waste levy.